 Other settings outside of primary care, such as Emergency Departments (ED) and Acute Medical Units (AMU), have been suggested as alternative means of opportunistically identifying patients with undiagnosed chronic HCV.
 However, the cost-effectiveness and organisational implications of birth cohort testing in these settings have not been assessed in this HTA, which focuses on the introduction of a primary care-based testing programme.
 Other approaches, such as oral sampling for anti-HCV detection, could be used in community settings and may be acceptable to patients, but would require clinical validation in the settings in which they will be used as well as the development of a quality assurance programme prior to implementation.
-Such techniques would also require an additional healthcare visit involving a blood draw as the currently available tests are not validated for use in this sample type for identifying patients with chronic HCV infection.
+Such techniques would also require an additional healthcare visit involving a blood draw as the currently available tests are not validated for use with this sample type to identify patients with chronic HCV infection.

 Capacity implications will vary according to the geographical spread of undiagnosed chronic HCV within the 1965 to 1985 birth cohort.
-A prudent initiative may be to roll-out a pilot programme which targets the areas known to have a high prevalence density, particularly if there are concerns regarding the affordability of a national testing programme.
+Consideration could be given to a pilot programme which targets the areas known to have a high prevalence density, particularly given uncertainty in relation to prevalence of undiagnosed chronic HCV infection and concerns in relation to the feasibility of reflex testing.
 However, the proposal of a pilot study would need to address the practicalities and associated trade-off of such a study - that is, the time required to construct and undertake the study, and the cost of such a study to provide a sufficiently large sample size given the low prevalence of HCV - to ensure that the findings adequately address the uncertainty surrounding prevalence and testing uptake to inform national policy.